ClusterHQ/powerstrip/README.rst

 Defining Endpoints
 ------------------

+Is it shell/-like/ globbing or is it actual shell globbing?
 Endpoints are defined using UNIX shell-like globbing.
 The request ``POST /v1.16/container/create`` would be matched by all of the following endpoint definitions: